 Special Interest Groups (SIGs) are formal groups of members with a common interest in an aspect of evaluation.
 From time to time, the AES Board may consult a SIG on particular policy and strategic issues.

 Each SIG is responsible for its own day-to-day management and sets up its own virtual meeting space.
 Members usually meet face-to-face at the annual conference.

 The following SIGs are currently active.
 If you are interested in joining, contact the relevant Convenor(s).

 Australian Public Sector Evaluation Network (APSEN) Special Interest Group (SIG) is an active community of practice for those working in public sector evaluation.
 The APSEN SIG aims to connect and support those facing similar contexts and challenges, address gaps in capability and capacity building and share resources to help build consistency in approaches to evaluation across the public sector in Australia.
-The APSEN SIG is open to public and non-public sector employees and co-chaired by Eleanor Williams and Florent Gomez.
+The APSEN SIG is open to public and non-public sector employees and Chaired by Jo Norman.

 For further information, email

 The Design and Evaluation SIG provides a space for evaluators to explore the interface between systems thinking, design methodologies and evaluation through different events and learning opportunities.